 - M.Ed., West Chester University

-Her current area of interest involves psychological issues in childhood, especially the topics of sibling relationships and sibling loss.
+Her current area of interest involves psychological issues in childhood, especially the topics of childhood traumatic grief and sibling loss.